day8/re-frame/docs/Testing.md

   visible-todos)     ;; <--- computation function used here
 ```

 That makes `visible-todos` available for direct unit testing.
+But, as we experienced
+with Event Handlers, the challenge is around constructing `db` values (first parameter)
+in a way which doesn't become fragile.

 ## View Functions - Part 1